wangyufan216/starter-hugo-research-group/content/authors/yufanwang/_index.md

   - Graduate Students
 ---

 I am  a first-year doctoral student at Brainnetome Center, CASIA, supervised by Lingzhong Fan.
-My research interest include exploring brain structure and function of non-human primates and clarifying the similarities and diffferences.
+My research interest include exploring brain structure and function of non-human primates and clarifying the similarities and diffferences between them and humans.